- 1 tbsp dry sherry

 - 1 large garlic clove, crushed

-- 3 spring onion, chopped, green separated from white, plus 1 shredded for garnish
+- 3 spring onions, chopped, green separated from white, plus 1 shredded for garnish

 Also known as scallions or green onions, spring onions are in fact very young onions, harvested…